 - Enjoy fantastic walks taking in some of the best Northumberland scenery

-- Sample some of the famous Northumberland hospitality as you enjoy local pub lunches and sample a pint or two of the local brew at the end of your walks
+- Sample some of the famous Northumberland hospitality as you sample a pint or two of the local brew at the end of your walks

 - Full Board en-suite accommodation, a full programme of walks with all transport to and from the walks, plus evening activities

-- Great walking in the company of Steve, an experienced HF Holidays walk leader, and the creator of this holiday
+- Great walking in the company an experienced HF Holidays walk leader

 - Our country House is equipped with all the essentials – a welcoming bar and relaxing lounge area, a drying rooming for your boots and kit

 You're welcome to check-in to your room from 2:30 p.m. onwards (upgraded rooms from 1 p.m.)
 Please join us for afternoon tea when you can meet your leader and get ready for the challenge ahead.

 Distance: 13 miles (20.5km)

 Total Ascent: 750 feet (240m)

 We start with a fantastic vantage point, from the romantic ruins of Warkworth Castle, perched above the picture postcard village of Warkworth itself.
 Heading along the coast to Alnmouth, keep an eye and ear open for wildlife, the River Aln lower estuary is a haven for birdlife especially.
 We keep striding out to the fishing village of Boulmer (if we’re making good time, there might be the chance of a quick pint in the F.B.I).
 From ‘Boomer’ as it's pronounced locally, we continue north, passing Sugar Sands and Cullernose Point, to the pretty harbour of Craster – home of the famous Craster kippers.
 Time to celebrate our first leg of the challenge, and warm up next to the roaring fires of the Jolly Fisherman.